tobie/specref/README.md

 If you have commit rights, please don't commit to main directly.
 Commit to a separate branch (preferably to your fork) and send a pull request.

-All changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/) and automatically deployed within minutes if all tests pass.
+All changes are automatically tested using GitHub Actions and automatically deployed within minutes if all tests pass.
 You can check that your changes have been properly deployed on [www.specref.org](http://www.specref.org/), @-mention @tobie in a pull request comment if they haven't.

 You can run the tests locally by [installing node.js](https://nodejs.org/en/download/), project dependencies (by running `$ npm install` from the root of the repository) and running `$ npm test`.
 The test suite is quite large and can take a few minutes to run.